rodekruis/data-service-catalogue/docs/registration/registration-import-list.md

 !!! warning "Unsucessful import"
     In case the import is unsuccessful or show an error message, kindly check your excel file is correctly formatted and saved as .CSV file.
-    Should you need further guidance or support, Please do not hesitate to contact our <a href="mailto:support@121.global">support team</a>.
+    Should you need further guidance or support, Please do not hesitate to contact our [support team](mailto:support@121.global).

 ### **Download template registration file**